cq-pandora/projects/services/bot/README.md

 #### Before first run
 - Create database
-- Migrate database using `yarn workspaces @cquest/bot db:migrate`
+- Migrate database using `yarn workspaces @cquest/db migrate:up`

 #### General start
 Running configuration is set through environment variables.
 Best to be used with pm2.